Someday, all this at Photoville Festival

 The Climate Museum, the first museum in the US dedicated to climate change, mobilizes the power of arts and cultural programming to invite visitors into climate engagement and agency.
 The Museum’s exhibitions and programs help move people from feeling despair and isolation about this existential threat to feeling informed, connected, and empowered to act.
 The Museum will open the doors to its permanent home on Manhattan’s West Side in 2031.

-This event was made possible by support from the New York City Department of Cultural Affairs.
+This program was supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.

 Broadway Celebrates Earth Day Concert